Zorahmella/qmk_firmware/keyboards/ariamelon/honeydew/readme.md

 Enter the bootloader in 3 ways:

-* **Physical dip switch**: Unplug the keyboard, move the DIP switch on the bottom to the on position then plug in the keyboard.
+* **Physical dip switch**: Unplug the keyboard, move the DIP switch next to the USB-C port to the on position then plug in the keyboard.
+Move the DIP switch back afterwards to use it normally again.
-* **Physical reset button**: Double tap the reset button on the bottom of the keyboard.
+* **Physical reset button**: Double press the reset button on the bottom of the keyboard.
+* **Dip switch + reset button**: Move the DIP switch next to the USB-C port to the on position then press the reset button.
+Move the DIP switch back afterwards to use it normally again.